 The Management Committee (MC) is the Committee set up to identify and make recommendations on strategies that will aid the long term objectives of the Company.
 The IT Steering committee (IT Steerco) provises advice and guidance on proposed technology initiatives for the Company that embodies the overall objectives of the company.
-Audit, Risk and Complaince Committee (ARCC) is a committee Committee tasked with the purpose of reviewing all material risks faced by the Company and The MUIC also ensures that risk investment limits as contained in the Board Investment and Finance manual are complied with at all times.
+Audit, Risk and Complaince Committee (ARCC) is a committee Committee tasked with the purpose of reviewing all material risks faced by the Company and ensuring alignment amongst AXA Mansard control functions and Management on transversal topics.
+Whilst the Management Underwriting and Investment Committee (MUIC) was initiated to analyze the risks the Company is underwriting at any given period.

+The MUIC also ensures that risk investment limits as contained in the Board Investment and Finance manual are complied with at all times.
 They provide inputs from the Board Committee and also ensure that recommendations of the Board Committees are effectively and efficiently implemented.
 Both Committees meet frequently as necessary to immediately take action and decisions within the confines of their powers.